 The Committee seeks to make its facilities accessible to persons with disabilities.
-If you require accommodations, please call 202-225-3625 or request via email to <a href="https://www.www.mem.univ.edu/www.mem.
+If you require accommodations, please call 202-225-3625 or request via email to wmsubmission@mail.house.gov in advance of the event (four business days' notice is requested).
+Questions regarding accommodation needs in general (including availability of Committee materials in alternative formats) may be directed to the Committee as noted above.